Showing posts with label Cole Matson. Show all posts

 Yes, God calls persons to these vocations, but God does so through the mediation of the Church, not otherwise.
 This ecclesial character is one of the most significant aspects of these vocations, and one of the most difficult to get candidates to appreciate.
 It is the aspect that makes it so difficult for individuals to accept when the Church says, "we appreciate you feel called to this vocation, but the Church (religious congregation, bishop, etc) does not agree".
 If one wants to embrace an ecclesial vocation, then one must accept it is truly ecclesial through and through; this means one must meet the qualifications the Church determines are a necessary dimension of the calling that is the gift she protects and governs.
 If one cannot or will not meet these conditions, then one cannot presume such a calling.
 In the case of transgendered persons, if they cannot or will not affirm their original sexed condition as an essential part of responding to such a call, they have acted in ways that make them unsuited and uncallable because some choices are mutually exclusive.
 Again, this transgendered state is not their original state of being; it is chosen to deal with gender dysphoria.

-Neither does the Church's refusal to admit one to profession and consecration because one is transgendered equate to a disparagement of one's character, love of God, love of one's neighbors, giftedness, etc. This is simply not the case.
-But, it seems to me that the church does indeed ask one if s/he will live one's foundational manliness or womanliness despite the degree of repentance and correlative suffering that will absolutely entail.
+Neither does the Church's refusal to admit one to profession and consecration because one is transgendered equate to a disparagement of (or refusal to honor) one's character, love of God, love of one's neighbors, giftedness, etc. This is simply not the case.
+More fundamentally, however, it seems to me that the church does indeed ask one if s/he will live one's foundational manliness or womanliness despite the degree of repentance and correlative suffering that will necessarily entail.
 (I am thinking here of the story of the pearl of great price.)
 There is no doubt this asks a lot of a transgendered person who wishes to live religious life, but I can't see where it is unjust in the way either Cole Matson or (reportedly) Bishop Stowe think is the case.

 17 June 2024